The friction problem: Why we skip steps (even important ones)

 The docs went live with errors.
 Users reported them within hours.

 Except reviewers weren’t building the docs locally.
 They were skimming the markdown in the PR and hitting approve.
 “LGTM!”
-Without ever seeing the actual rendered output.
+Without ever seeing the rendered output.

 This isn’t a discipline problem